leiwanglsu/geog4057/Lectures/sda.md

 print(length)
 ```

-- The four types of geometrys are: MultiPoint, PointGeometry, Polygon, Polyline
+- The four types of geometry are: MultiPoint, PointGeometry, Polygon, Polyline

 ### Point object

 - A point is defined by arcpy.Point class

 ```arcpy.Point({X}, {Y}, {Z}, {M}, {ID})```